Monk Mode allows you to get your creations out the door and into the world.

 Plot out your breaks throughout the day so you aren’t getting lost in random idle moments.
 Also, you want to have a water jug next to you so you don’t have to keep getting up.

 If you’re a coffee drinker like me, you may want to keep the warmer near you or use a thermos and make more coffee on your breaks.
 I prefer a french press because it tastes better for black coffee.
-I like my coffee so black it makes me late to meetings.

 I get some debate on this but here’s how to handle sleep during Monk Mode: Make sure you’re energized enough to focus and make good progress during your waking hours.
 Sleep as long as you want but once you’re awake, don’t linger in bed.